edgarsmdn/SolvSelect_GHGNN/README.md

         }

 solvents = [...] # list of solvents SMILES
-AD = ... # Applicability domain strategy to be applied to GH-GNN (either 'both' or None)
+AD = ... # Applicability domain strategy to be applied to GH-GNN (either 'both', 'class', 'tanimoto or None)

 sp = solvent_preselection(mixture, solvents, AD)
 sp.screen_with_rv()